Do you have a deep affection for dogs and a desire to enhance their health and well-being? If yes, a career as a Dog trainer could be an ideal option.

 Dog trainers train dogs on specific behavioural techniques, such as sitting, fetching, walking, and running.
 They help owners develop commands that let their dogs undertake tasks.

-No formal training is required to become a dog trainer in Australia.
+Formal training is optional to become a dog trainer in Australia.
 However, many dog owners seek qualified trainers for their dogs.
 A VET qualification like Certificate III in Dog Behaviour and Training or a Certificate IV in Companion Animal Services can improve your job prospects in this profession.

-Read this guide to learn about their average salary, most common skills, duties, certifications, career paths, and the steps to launch your career as a professional dog trainer.
+In this blog, you will learn about the dog trainer's average salary, most common skills, qualifications, courses, certifications, career paths, and the steps to launch your profession as a certified dog trainer.

 1. What Is A Dog Trainer?